Identify The True And False Statements About Race.

 Promoting Accurate Understanding of Race

-To combat the harmful effects of false beliefs about race, it is essential to promote accurate understanding of the concept through education, dialogue, and advocacy.
+To combat the harmful effects of false beliefs about race, Make sure you promote accurate understanding of the concept through education, dialogue, and advocacy.
+It matters.

 Education